-We will use a computer to talk about what's going on for you with HIV.
+We will use a computer to talk about what is going on for you with HIV.
 During your first and 12-month visit, we will also ask you questions about your knowledge of HIV, your knowledge of medications for treating HIV and your feelings about medical care for people with HIV.

-We hope that you will feel comfortable answering all of the questions openly and honestly, but you may refuse to answer any of the questions or stop at any time.
+You will be asked to answer all of the questions openly and honestly, but you may refuse to answer any of the questions or stop at any time if you feel uncomfortable.
 You will also be provided with contact and referral information if any of the questions raises issues that you would like to talk about further, at this or some later time.

-We anticipate that the computer sessions will take you approximately XXX minutes to complete.
-For your time and effort, we will reimburse you \$XXXX.
-There is no cost to you to participate in this part of study.
+Computer sessions are anticipated to take you approximately 15 - 40 minutes to complete.

+For your time and effort, we will reimburse you \$10 per visit.
+There is no cost to you to participate in this part of the study.

-People who choose to join the study will be assigned to a study group.
+Subjects who choose to join the study will be randomly assigned to a study group.
 There are only two groups:

-• One study group will be asked questions by the computer program.

-• The second study group will be asked the same questions and will also be shown some videos.
+- One study group will be asked questions by the computer program. - The second study group will be asked the same questions and will also be shown some videos.
 The videos will be short and will include HIV risk reduction topics.
 After the videos are shown, the computer then will help people create a health plan.

 You will have a 50% chance of being in the group that is asked questions by the computer program.
 You will also have a 50% chance of being in the group that is asked questions and shown videos.
 The group assignment will be made randomly by the computer program.
-Staff at the site where you get your HIV care cannot assign you to a group and the staff will not know which group you are assigned to.
+Staff at the site where you get your HIV care cannot assign you to a group and the staff will not know which group to which you are assigned.